 - Other pieces of the approach, like clarifying tasks into small actionable steps, or triaging quick tasks from bigger chunks of focus time, were less revolutionary to me at the time but nonetheless valuable.

-Finding a tool
+Finding the right tool

-I eventually realized (shoutout to Nir Eyal, a case of personal-professional cross-pollination) that I needed to start with small triggers and nudges and loops
+I eventually realized (shoutout to Nir Eyal, a case of personal-professional cross-pollination) that I needed to start with small triggers and nudges and loops to build up habits one sustainable piece at a time.

 plan out or not